JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-mapping-policies.md

           |-- IMPLEMENTS -> compliance requirement or control
 ```

-See [this article](../jupiterOne-data-model/org-grc.md) for the full GRC graph data model.two
+See [this article](../jupiterOne-data-model/org-grc.md) for the full GRC graph data model.

 > Mapping is created only between security procedures to a compliance requirement/control.
 Policies are indirectly mapped via procedures.
 This is because policies are very high-level descriptions (such as principal statements) and principals cannot directly implement a compliance requirement/control.
 Only details on what you do and how you do it (the procedures) can implement a requirement/control.
 >